AIOStreamsAIOStreams

 • Faster frontend — migrated to TanStack Router with rspack/rsbuild.

-These were already deprecated and are now removed.
+These environment variables were already deprecated and are now removed.
 Replace them as follows.

 All DEFAULT_<SERVICE>_* and FORCED_<SERVICE>_* credential variables (e.g. DEFAULT_REALDEBRID_API_KEY, FORCED_EASYNEWS_USERNAME) are removed.
 Use the consolidated DEFAULT_SERVICE_CREDENTIALS / FORCED_SERVICE_CREDENTIALS instead, one serviceId.credentialId=value entry per line (or \n separated if multi-line env variables are not available in your environment):